 King's Dental Institute is a centre of excellence for dental care.
 You may have been referred to us for specialist assessment, treatment or advice about a dental-related condition or injury.
-Our services include dental hygiene, restorative dentistry, radiology, prosthetics, oral medicine, oral and maxillofacial surgery, and acute dental care.Although you have been referred to us, this does not guarantee that we will accept you for treatment.
+Our services include dental hygiene, restorative dentistry, radiology, prosthetics, oral medicine, oral surgery, oral and maxillofacial surgery, and acute dental care.Although you have been referred to us, this does not guarantee that we will accept you for treatment.
 But we may be able to accept you for treatment if you meet one or more of the following requirements:

 - Your dental problem is so difficult to treat that you need a dentist with specialist training.